 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-High-quality solar installations should have robust workmanship and performance guarantees.
-The workmanship guarantee covers any installation issues like poor alignment, poor wiring, or cracks in the panels.
+High-quality solar installations should come with robust workmanship and performance warranties.
+The workmanship warranty covers any installation issues like cracks in the panels, poor alignment, or poor wiring.
 The output guarantee ensures an energy generation baseline.
-Strong warranties reflect a solar provider's faith in its installations.
+Strong guarantees reflect a solar provider's confidence in its installations.

 The average Lunenburg homeowner will spend around $12,726 on a home solar system after federal tax refunds.
-Solar arrays in Lunenburg cost approximately $4,060 per kilowatt, with the average residential solar system being 4.5 kilowatts.
-An estimate from a local solar provider will include costs for preliminary work, permit fees, and labor, and will account for your system's capacity, panel type, and size.
-Some homeowners prefer to lease their solar panels to reduce upfront costs.
+Solar arrays in Lunenburg cost roughly $4,060 per kilowatt, with the average residential solar system being 4.5 kilowatts.
+A personalized estimate from a local solar provider will include costs for labor, preliminary work, and permit fees, and will account for your system's size, capacity, and panel type.
+Some homeowners prefer to lease solar panels to reduce upfront costs.

 Incentive Amount: